lestec-al/isometric-fantasy-game/readme.md

 - download (and extract) or clone this repo
 - launch via command line "python game.py" in the project folder

+Or if you are using Windows 10, download the app from releases, extract "game.7z" and run "game.exe" inside the folder.

 ## The project used